Elliot-Chan-120/NOCTURNAL/README.md

   - Custom exception classes (e.g. ModelBuilderError, RunModelError) provide targeted feedback, guiding users toward any issues
   - Config file-loading coupled with validation of config keys and required directories ensures consistent runtime and prevents pipeline-breaking errors
   - Graceful fallback mechanisms implemented throughout critical points throughout the pipeline, such as in PaDEL fingerprinting and ChemNet visualizations
+- **Molecular Dataset Preprocessing**
+  - a05_csnodes.py is designed for high-performance preprocessing of molecular datasets for use in ChemNet / CSN visualizations
+  - Features 3 sampling strategies to optimize chemical diversity vs. computational cost
+    - 'balanced': evenly samples across potency quartiles
+    - 'performance': selects the top compounds by pIC50
+    - 'mcs_optimized': prefilters by overall Tanimoto similarity and selects for the top 'n' to accelerate MCS calculations
+      - NOTE: mcs_optimized samples may still require a siginifcant amount of time to process since it requires all overall Tanimoto calculations prior to sorting and cutting down time on more intricate MCS calculations

 *Core Modules*
 - **MutaGen: NOCTURNAL's Molecular Optimization Module**